 Managing Dependencies With Ant

-Every non-trivial java application have many dependencies on other resources, especially jar files.
-We have to keep track of which jars we are making use of, and their versions as the project develops.
-Systems may have several releases during their development life cycle, and among those releases, dependency lists may change, new jars may be added, or old versions may get replaced with newer ones, and we have to trace all those changes as part of our codebase.
-It is not perceived as a good practice to keep those jars in source control system together with our source codebase.
-It is preferred to keep those jars in a separate repository, and dependent jars are brought from that location into development environment when required.
-Hence, we only need to keep dependency information, which jars we depend on, and their versions together with our system’s codebase, and it is used to initialize our development and deployment environment during build or deployment processes.
+Every non-trivial Java application has many dependencies on other resources, especially JAR files.
+We must keep track of which JARs we are utilizing and their versions as the project develops.
+Systems may undergo several releases during their development lifecycle, and among those releases, dependency lists may change.
+New JARs may be added, or old versions may be replaced with newer ones.
+We must trace all these changes as part of our codebase.
+It is not considered good practice to keep those JARs in the source control system alongside our source codebase.
+It is preferred to keep those JARs in a separate repository, and dependent JARs are brought from that location into the development environment when required.
+Hence, we only need to keep dependency information— which JARs we depend on and their versions— together with our system’s codebase.
+This information is used to initialize our development and deployment environment during the build or deployment processes.

-Maven has important support for dependency management, and in Maven 2.0 it is advanced with transitive dependency, with which you don’t need to discover and specify libraries that our own dependencies require, so for example, it is enough to specify hibernate as our sole dependency, and not libraries that hibernate depends at all.
-It also brings dependency scope, like compile time, runtime or testing only dependencies above transitive dependency concept.
+Maven has significant support for dependency management, and in Maven 2.0, it is advanced with transitive dependency management.
+With transitive dependency, you don’t need to discover and specify libraries that our own dependencies require.
+For example, it is sufficient to specify Hibernate as our sole dependency, without specifying the libraries that Hibernate depends on.
+Maven 2.0 also introduces dependency scopes, such as compile-time, runtime, or testing-only dependencies, building upon the concept of transitive dependencies.

-Maven 2.0 also has dependency tasks for ant as a separate jar, unfortunately it does not work in Turkish locale currently.
-We starve for such a mechanism in our current project, and a quick search revealed that there are several other solutions similar to Maven’s one.
-One is Ribomation’s Dependencies Download Ant Task, and the other is Dependencies Ant Task in HttpUnit.org, and both uses Maven’s ibiblio repository as default external repository.
+Maven 2.0 also offers dependency tasks for Ant as a separate JAR.
+Unfortunately, it does not currently work in the Turkish locale.
+We yearn for such a mechanism in our current project, and a quick search revealed several other solutions similar to Maven’s.
+One such solution is Ribomation’s Dependencies Download Ant Task, and the other is Dependencies Ant Task in HttpUnit.org.
+Both utilize Maven’s ibiblio repository as the default external repository.

-I currently configured second one easily.
-Concepts are similar to Maven.
-It manages a set of dependencies, and each missing dependency is downloaded from remote repository, default is maven central repository, and unnecessary repeated downloads are avoided using a local cache.
-Following lines shortly explain how to install and use dependencies task.
+I have successfully configured the second solution.
+The concepts are similar to Maven.
+It manages a set of dependencies, and each missing dependency is downloaded from a remote repository.
+The default is Maven Central Repository, and unnecessary repeated downloads are avoided using a local cache.
+The following lines briefly explain how to install and use the dependency task:

-Download the zip archive and extract the ant-dependencies.jar to your ant lib directory, and include typedef in your build.xml file as follows.
+Download the ZIP archive and extract the ant-dependencies.jar into your Ant lib directory.
+Include the typedef in your build.xml file as follows:

 <typedef resource="dependencies.properties" />